Skip to content

 The people of Afghanistan are facing one of the biggest humanitarian crises in the world.
 Learn more about how your donation will help.

-It's been a year since we saw the harrowing scenes from Afghanistan on TV and across social media.
-For the people in Afghanistan, things have gone from bad to worse, compounded by years of conflict and the worst drought in 27 years.
+It's been four years since we saw the harrowing scenes from Afghanistan on TV and across social media.
+In Afghanistan today, decades of conflict and natural disasters have left two thirds of the population in dire need of humanitarian assistance.

-This money is being urgently channelled to people who are most in need.
+Money raised from the Afghanistan Crisis Appeal, first launched in August 2021, was urgently channelled to people who were most in need.
 That includes:

 • 5,000 hygiene kits